Best Rechargeable Flashlights

 No matter how you want to assess the RC11 from Fenix, it excels in virtually every area possible.
 One minor (and it really is minor) annoyance prevents this from taking the top spot, though.Read more

 Specific technology has been implemented to prevent the RC11 from overheating, which is nice.
 In addition to this, there are five different lighting modes (turbo, high, medium, low and eco).
+Even for slightly smaller hands, this is going to be a great fit for most people.
+Plus, the texture enhances your grip when handling.

 The RC11 is built like a rock and is as solid as ever.
 Additionally, the body is waterproof per IPX-8 standards (which means it can actually be submerged in water).